BCProgramming/HardcoreMobs/README.md

 ============

 Hardcore Mobs Minecraft Bukkit Plugin.
+Scales Mob Equipment, Teirs, and Enchantments to be based on the equipment, enchantments, and teirs of nearby players.